gymanji/SlackJobs/README.md

 # SlackJobs
-Tired of checking Slack's Jobs page to see if it's changed?
-Use this service to create a page watcher and automatically notify you when the page has changed.
-Email and Twilio based notifications to come!
+Tired of checking Slack's Jobs page to see if anything has changed?
+Use this service to create a page watcher that automatically notifies you when the page has changed.